WindowsVista42/Lizard-Wizard-Parberry-4210/README.md

 # Lizard-Wizard-Parberry-4210
-A game made for CSCE 4210 at UNT.
+A game created by Sean Moulton, Ethan Flute, and Solomon Weatherby for Parberry's 4210 Introduction to Game Programming I.

 The premise is that you are a Lizard... who is a Wizard...